1. Home

 • Helpful tips: Rash often starts in the genital/perianal area and then progresses to face, arms, palms, and soles.
 Sometimes rash will only involve the genital areas.
 The typical progression of each stage of rash is about 1-2 days.
 Lesions will scab usually within 7 to 14 days.

-An updated health advisory from the CDC informs providers that individuals that are immunocompromised due to HIV or other conditions are at a higher risk for severe manifestations of monkeypox than people who are immunocompetent.
+• An updated health advisory from the CDC informs providers that individuals who are immunocompromised due to HIV or other conditions are at a higher risk for severe manifestations of Mpox than people who are immunocompetent.

-Healthcare providers should recognize underlying risk factors for severe disease and consider treating immunocompromised people by initiating medical countermeasures (such as tecovirimat) early to prevent or mitigate severe manifestation of monkeypox.
+• Healthcare providers should recognize underlying risk factors for severe disease and consider treating immunocompromised people by initiating medical countermeasures (such as tecovirimat) early to prevent or mitigate severe manifestations of Mpox.

 When evaluating a potential suspect, please test all sexually active adults and adolescents for HIV, syphilis, gonorrhea, chlamydia, and herpes.